Maryland football loses wave of transfers but will get a boost from key returners

 Isaiah Jacobs, sophomore running back: Jacobs appeared in five games and rushed for 116 yards.
 He’s the brother of Las Vegas Raiders running back Josh Jacobs, whom Locksley coached at Alabama, and Maryland needed its young running backs to emerge as key options moving forward.
 Jacobs decided to transfer before the regular season had ended.

-Peny Boone, sophomore running back: Boone, a 245-pound Detroit native, tallied 172 rushing yards this season and announced his intention to transfer before Maryland’s bowl game.
+Peny Boone, sophomore running back: Boone, a 245-pound Detroit native, tallied 172 rushing yards last season and announced his intention to transfer before Maryland’s bowl game.

-Deajaun McDougle, sophomore wide receiver: McDougle caught five passes for 26 yards this season, even with the injuries at receiver that gave others in his position group more opportunities.
+Deajaun McDougle, sophomore wide receiver: McDougle caught five passes for 26 yards in 2021, even with the injuries at receiver that gave others in his position group more opportunities.
 McDougle will continue his career at Tulane.

 Zach Perkins, sophomore offensive lineman: In two seasons at Maryland, Perkins didn’t break through to the offensive line rotation.
 He committed to transfer to South Florida, which is in his hometown of Tampa.

 Malik Jackson, sophomore tight end: With little depth at tight end in 2020, Jackson appeared in all five games and caught one pass.
-However, Jackson didn’t catch a pass this season, and younger tight ends appeared to surpass him on the depth chart.
+However, Jackson didn’t catch a pass last season, and younger tight ends appeared to surpass him on the depth chart.
 He entered his name in the transfer portal, a team spokesman said.

 Terrence Lewis, freshman linebacker: The former five-star recruit never played for Maryland.
 He returned to limited work in practice during the season after shoulder and knee injuries.
 Lewis committed to transfer to Central Florida.